 Please note that these symptoms could be associated with other conditions or changes in your body.
 That’s why it’s so important to take a pregnancy test and have a subsequent ultrasound to know for sure.

 Depending on which method of birth control is used, health and safety considerations will vary.
 Birth control that is injected, implanted, or taken in pill form is a prescribed medication, which means there may be side effects.
 Even if no side effects are experienced, no form of birth control is 100 percent effective at preventing pregnancy or preventing the hurts associated with sexual activity before you are ready.
-If you have questions about birth control, Options for Women can help.
+If you have questions about birth control, our medical staff at Options for Women can help.

 While Options for Women offers medical services, we do not dispense any prescription medications, including hormonal birth control.
 Options for Women recommends non-hormonal methods.
 These methods, once learned, are clinically as effective as hormonal contraceptives, without the cost or side effects.
-If you are interested in more information or would like to make an appointment to learn more about Family Planning using the FEMM method, please contact our center today.
+If you are interested in more information or would like to make an appointment to learn more about Family Planning using the FEMM method, please contact our clinic today.

 Did we answer your pregnancy questions?
 If not, please contact us today to speak to someone about your unique situation.